learn-co-students/ttt-4-display-board-rb-bootcamp-prep-000/README.md

 2. Get the test suite passing by running `learn`
 3. Submit your solution.

-## Hint: The `--fail-fast` test flag
+## Hint: The `learn --fail-fast` test flag

 To ensure that your `display_board` method honestly works as expected, we had to write a lot of tests to flex the different situations that might occur.
-When you run `learn` or `rspec`, you're going to see lots of failing tests that are all basically failing for the same reason - `display_board` isn't behaving as desired.
+When you run `learn`, you're going to see lots of failing tests that are all basically failing for the same reason - `display_board` isn't behaving as desired.
 It might be easier to deal with one test failure at a time and scrolling through the output of 12 failures isn't helpful.

 You can limit your test run to stop at the first failure it encounters so that you only see 1 failure and can easily focus on it.
 By focusing on a single failure, you can quickly change your method based on that failure and re-run the test suite and see if the change solved that single failure.
 It's helpful, for example:

-`rspec`
 ```
 [23:19:40] (master) ttt-4-display_board
-// ♥ rspec
+// ♥ learn

 #display_board in 'lib/display_board.rb
   accepts a board as an argument